radsi/PoPtimization/README.md

 # PoPtimization
-A simple mod that allows you to change the draw distance and remove all decoration from the island
+A simple Pineapple on Pizza mod that allows you to change the draw distance and remove all decoration from the island

 it is configured in BepInEx>config>PoPtimization.cfg and is applied ingame by pressing U